‘Quantico’ Season 3 Spoilers: Will Harry Remain Loyal To Priyanka Chopra’s Alex?

 But it gets even better.
 There are recent reports saying that the upcoming season will explore new depths to the series’ well-loved characters, and that includes Alex.

 According to People’s Choice, the hint came after a worried fan wrote to Quantico showrunner Michael Seitzman on Twitter.
-The fan asked if the new showrunner plans to ignore the events that happened in previous seasons, also expressed his wish to have the relationships of the show’s characters explored a little deeper next season.
-Without going into details, Seitzman confirmed that he plans to do the latter in season 3.
+The fan asked if the new showrunner plans to ignore the events that happened in previous seasons, and also expressed his wish to have the relationships of the show’s characters explored a little deeper next season.
+Without going into details, Seitzman confirmed that he plans to do the latter in Season 3.

 “Many of the wonderful characters are back this season and I, too, want to explore their relationships.”